-The Hettiaratchi Lab is a new bioengineering research group in the University of Oregon’s Knight Campus for Accelerating Scientific Impact.
+We are a bioengineering research group at the University of Oregon’s Knight Campus for Accelerating Scientific Impact.

 We combine expertise in chemical and biomedical engineering to design biomaterials to control protein delivery to injured tissues.

 We are grateful for funding from the Collins Medical Trust, OHSU Medical Research Foundation, Department of Defense, National Institutes of Health, and Wu Tsai Human Performance Alliance.

 The lab receives an Extramural Research Grant from MTF Biologics!
 Read more about the award here!

 Marian is awarded a prestigious CAREER Award by the National Science Foundation.
 Check out more in the article featured on the Knight Campus website!

 Our research neighborhood is featured on the Knight Campus website for recent NIH grants awarded to our lab, the Plesa lab, and the Hosseinzadeh lab.

 Congratulations to Henry Hochstatter for winning an Undergraduate Research Opportunity Program Mini-grant and to Yan Carlos Pacheco for winning the Knight Campus Diversity Award!